When you needed passage, I pulled you into

 If only your eyes would have given you away

-giving the slightest hint of the reality of tomorrow.
+showed the slightest hint of the reality.

 Intead, expressionless and opaque, your face was set like stone